pawlovskiii/web3_simple_storage/README.md

 * [Learned experience during the project](#learned-experience-during-the-project)
 * [Setup](#setup)
 ### General info
 This project was my first contact with Web3.py.
 Before that I played around with Remix IDE and created SimpleStorage contract.
+In here I was mainly working with ganache via desktop app, ganache-cli (console version of dekstop app) and TestNet (Rinkeby).
 ### Learned experience during the project
 #### 1. Compilation of smart contract to **bytecode** and **ABI** to enables EVM to read it
 I needed to write our own compiler to extract **bytecode** and **ABI** from our SimpleStorage contract.